Renault Laguna: Concept car

-The production Renault passenger models are unrelated to the concept car of the same name, the Laguna, a two seater roadster presented by the automaker during the 1990 Paris Motor Show.
+The production Renault passenger models are unrelated to the concept car of the same name, the Laguna, a two-seater roadster presented by the automaker during the 1990 Paris Motor Show.
 The name was also previously used from 1973 to 1976 by Chevrolet, for a top-of-the-line Chevelle model, the Chevrolet Chevelle Laguna.

 First generation (X56; 1993)

 With development underway from 1987, design work under Patrick Le Quément began in 1988, with a final design approval in March 1989, and a design freeze by the beginning of 1990.
 Road testing commenced in 1991 and continued through 1993.
-The first generation Renault Laguna was unveiled in November 1993, and launched in January 1994, as a replacement for the Renault 21, initially coming as a hatchback only.
+The first generation Renault Laguna was unveiled in November 1993 and launched in January 1994.
+It was the replacement for the Renault 21, although it was initially only available as a hatchback.

 At the Frankfurt Motor Show in September 1995, an estate version was introduced.
-This was known in some markets as the Laguna Sports Tourer, and replaced the 21 based Renault Savanna/Nevada.
-It was initially launched as a 1.8 RN/RT, 2.0RT/RXE, and 3.0V6.
+This was known in some markets as the Laguna Sports Tourer, and replaced the Renault 21 Nevada/Savanna.
+It was initially launched as a 1.8 RN/RT, 2.0 RT/RXE, and 3.0 V6.
 A sports pack with deep front spoiler, rear spoiler, and alloy wheels was available on 2.0 versions.

-A limited-edition of 500 1.8RT Sport was made available in 1996, one hundred each of five colours including a metallic blue normally reserved for 2.0 models.

-These limited editions sold out very quickly and so (to the annoyance of those who bought one of the original 500), the RT Sport was incorporated into the standard range at a cheaper price but having ABS, air conditioning, CD/Radio, and high-level brake light added as standard (all these were options on the more expensive, original 500).
-This coincided with Renault's participation in European Touring Car Championships.
+A limited-edition of 500 1.8 RT Sport was made available in 1996, one hundred each of five colours including a metallic blue normally reserved for 2.0 models.
+These limited editions sold out very quickly and so the RT Sport was incorporated into the standard range at a cheaper price but having ABS, air conditioning, CD/Radio, and high-level brake light added as standard (all these were options on the more expensive, original 500).
+This coincided with Renault's participation in the British Touring Car Championship.

 The Laguna's equipment levels were generally much higher than the Renault 21.
 From launch, all models came with power steering, electric front windows, and remote central locking as standard.
 Most of the range had a driver's airbag.
 Later twin airbags, an anti-lock braking system, air conditioning, and a CD player became either optional extras or standard equipment.

 In September 1996, minor upgrades included a new Laguna nameplate at the rear.